jara001/f1tenth-rules/rules_v3.md

     - Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
         - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before resuming the race (i.e., the at-fault car is placed 3 meters behind the other car).
     - The referees resumes the race.

-### Violations

-- A crash is not considered a warning unless judged by the referees.
-    - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
-- Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
-The team has a maximum of 5 minutes to fix the issue and resume the race.
-    - This does not apply for double-elimination.

-- The algorithms must not intentionally hinder the opponent or perform any damage to it.
-Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
-    - Violating this rule may lead to disqualification regardless the amount of warnings issued.

-- After 3 warnings, the team is disqualified and the opponent automatically wins.

 ### Evaluation